not-dalia/qudwa/_mentors/english/fatimah_alabdrabalnabi.md

 jobtitle: Account Manager
 workplace: Oracle
 shortbio: >-
-  Fatimah is a result driven and dynamic professional with experience in business growth and leadership within multinational company like Microsoft, Cisco, and Oracle.
+  A driven and dynamic professional with experience in business growth and leadership within multinational company like Microsoft, Cisco, and Oracle.
 longbio: >-
   Fatimah is a result driven and dynamic professional with experience in Sales, business growth and leadership within multinational company like Microsoft,